CloudBedrock/cribops-docs/README.md

 The CLI is free to download from this repository in the downloads folder.
 Installer for Windows and Mac.
 Or just use the docker run commands listed below to run it instantly with no install.

-Need more help?
-Join our new community [Crib Ops on Skool](https://skool.com/cribops)

 ---